 A “Spirited” Greek Wine Bar and Cocktail Den Are Headed for the Back Bay

-This fall, the team behind Committee will open two new concepts in the former Cafe Jaffa space.
+This fall, partners behind Committee and Greco will open two new concepts in the former Cafe Jaffa space.

 Krasi will open this fall in the former Cafe Jaffa space, trading in the classic Middle Eastern coffeehouse for a Greek islands-inspired meze bar whose name literally translates to “wine.”
 After the “spirited, convivial” Krasi gets going, later this year a “mysterious” cocktail bar called Hecate will also open down below.

 Tsolakis is a longtime Back Bay resident who debuted Greco a few years ago on nearby Newbury Street.

 “I just have all the good feelings when I walk by” the intimate space at 48 Gloucester St., Tsolakis says.
 The retiring café owners contacted Tsolakis and his Greco partner, Stefanos Ougrinis, about the opportunity when Cafe Jaffa hit the market earlier this year, Tsolakis says.
 “They have a lot of pride in that space, and I have the same.”

 The new bar—managed by longtime Committee general manager Tasha Breshinsky—will maintain the comfortable warmth of the former café, but will also appeal to visitors to the neighborhood with an extensive Greek wine program.